CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 May reject compositions if pre/post-conditions don't match up; some passes will fail to complete or fail to achieve their objective if a circuit does not match their pre-conditions, so we prevent compositions where the latter's pre-conditions cannot be guaranteed

 We mentioned earlier that each pass has a set of pre-conditions and post-conditions expressed via :py:class:`~pytket.predicates.Predicate` s.
 We may find that applying one pass invalidates the pre-conditions of a later pass, meaning it may hit an error when applied to a :py:class:`~pytket.circuit.Circuit`.
-For example, the :py:class:`KAKDecomposition` optimisation method can only operate on :py:class:`~pytket.circuit.Circuit` s with a specific gate set which doesn't allow for any gates on more than 2 qubits, so when :py:class:`RoutingPass` can introduce ``OpType.BRIDGE`` gates over 3 qubits, this could cause an error when trying to apply :py:class:`KAKDecomposition`.
-When using combinators like :py:class:`SequencePass` and :py:class:`RepeatPass`, ``pytket`` checks that the passes are safe to compose, in the sense that former passes do not invalidate pre-conditions of the latter passes.
+For example, the :py:class:`~pytket.passes.KAKDecomposition` optimisation method can only operate on :py:class:`~pytket.circuit.Circuit` s with a specific gate set which doesn't allow for any gates on more than 2 qubits, so when :py:class:`~pytket.passes.RoutingPass` can introduce ``OpType.BRIDGE`` gates over 3 qubits, this could cause an error when trying to apply :py:class:`~pytket.passes.KAKDecomposition`.
+When using combinators like :py:class:`~pytket.passes.SequencePass` and :py:class:`~pytket.passes.RepeatPass`, ``pytket`` checks that the passes are safe to compose, in the sense that former passes do not invalidate pre-conditions of the latter passes.
 This procedure uses a basic form of Hoare logic to identify new pre- and post-conditions for the combined pass and identify whether it is still satisfiable.

 ..
 Warning about composing with `DecomposeBoxes`